 Chest Pain (Angina)

-A small clinical study researched the effects of aerobic exercise and hawthorn on 80 stable angina pectoris patients ranging in age from 45 to 65 years old.
-The patients were randomly divided into four groups to observe whether or not exercise and/or hawthorn would affect their cardiovascular health.
+A small clinical study researched the effects of aerobic exercise and hawthorn on 80 stable angina pectoris patients ranging from 45 to 65 years old.
+The patients were randomly divided into four groups to observe whether or not exercise and hawthorn would affect their cardiovascular health.

-A randomized clinical trial that studied effects of the C. laevigata species on lowering blood pressure in 79 type 2 diabetes patients taking medication was the first such study to find that hawthorn berry benefits can include lowering blood pressure in hypertensive patients with type 2 diabetes who are also taking medication.
+A randomized clinical trial that studied the effects of the C. laevigata species on lowering blood pressure in 79 type 2 diabetes patients taking medication.
+This was the first such study to find that hawthorn berry benefits can include mitigating the hypotensive effects in patients with type 2 diabetes who are also taking medication.

-Anti-Inflammatory and Digestive Benefits
+Anti-Inflammatory Digestive Benefits

 Hawthorn Berry Forms

-An herbal extract means that the active components of the plant (phytochemicals) has been extracted or removed in order to make them easier to absorb into the body without going through the digestive process.
+An herbal extract means that the active components of the plant (phytochemicals) have been extracted or removed in order to make them easier to absorb into the body — without going through the digestive process.

 Hawthorn berries are safe to eat but the seeds are not.
 Like apple seeds, hawthorn seeds contain cyanide.
 Plus, it’s faster and easier to get the health benefits of hawthorn by using a hawthorn extract that has been made specifically for medicinal purposes.